 It's the memory that is the leftmost bubble in my memory timeline.
 It's a pretty small bubble, actually, meaning that the memory is relatively small and blurry.
 But I still remember it.
-This is what I've written down in my memory journal:
+This is what I've written down in my personal timeline journal:

 I vaguely remember how I was at kindergarten and was about to be given a shot via a needle.
 All the kids and their parents were gathered in the gym building.
 I wasn't impressed at all, and just sat there watching it.
 I didn't feel anything, and I remember that some of the older kids made a BIG deal about it.
 Some even cried.
 My mom actually remembers this as well.
 She says I just sat there and watched the needle go into my arm without even blinking.
 I wish I could still do that now...